Cedax prices near Virginia Beach, VA

 How to take Cedax

-HOW TO USE: Take this medication by mouth as directed by your doctor, usually once daily.
-Take this medication at least 2 hours before a meal or at least 1 hour after a meal.
-Shake the bottle well before each dose.
-Carefully measure the dose using a special measuring device/spoon.
-Do not use a household spoon because you may not get the correct dose.
+HOW TO USE: Take this medication by mouth with or without food, as directed by your doctor, usually once daily.
 The dosage is based on your medical condition and response to treatment.
-For children, the dose is also based on weight.
 For the best effect, take this antibiotic at evenly spaced times.
 To help you remember, take this medication at the same time(s) every day.
 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
 Stopping the medication too early may result in a return of the infection.
 Tell your doctor if your condition lasts or gets worse.

 What if I miss a dose of Cedax?

 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

 STORAGE: Store between 36-77 degrees F (2-25 degrees C) away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.